Alberta Gambling Laws Explained (2025 Update)

 • May 2025:Bill 48, the iGaming Alberta Act, is passed and paves the way for Alberta to become the second province with a domestic casino market

-• Early 2026:New online casino and sports betting operators expected to start operations in the province
+• Early 2026:New online casino and sports betting sites may begin operating under the regulated framework according to provincial plans

 Online Casino Laws in Alberta

-Albert online gambling laws are going to greatly increase the range of Alberta online casinos available for players within the province.
+Alberta online gambling laws are going to expand the range of Alberta online casino sites available for players within the province.
 Here's how Alberta gambling laws currently stand and will soon change:

 • Play Alberta is the only licensed site in the province (in 2025)